vexys001/RandoTracker/docs/IterationPlans/plan-iteration1.md

       - For each button (ItemButton) of buttonlist:
         - Delete association between button and buttonList.
         - Delete instance of button
-      - For each item (Item) of itemList
+      - For each Item of itemList
-        - An instance of an ItemButton is created with item.
+        - An instance of an ItemButton is created.
         - Each ItemButton created is associated to the ButtonList.

 ### RDCU